-Implementation of the shared approach/monitored approach/ delegated-handling approach requires the development of corresponding standard operating procedures (SOPs) and standard calls.
+Implementation of the shared approach/monitored approach/ delegated-handling approach requires the development of corresponding SOPs and standard calls.

 Of particular importance is that the sequence of planned actions or conditional actions and calls must be briefed accurately during the approach briefing.